Uma Thurman Net Worth

 In 2013, Thurman worked with director Lars Von Trier in the first part of Von Trier's two-part film Nymphomaniac, earning more good reviews.
 In 2015 she appeared on the NBC series The Slap, an adaptation of an Australian series.
 Then, in 2017, she made her Broadway stage debut in The Parisian Woman, which ran between November 2017 and March 2018.
 Also in 2018 she reunited with Von Trier for The House That Jack Built, a serial killer film starring Matt Dillon, and she also appeared in the short-lived Netflix series Chambers.

-Personal Life: Thurman married her State of Grace co-star, Gary Oldman, in 1990, at the age of twenty; the couple later divorced, and she married Gattaca co-star Ethan Hawke in 1998.
+Thurman married her State of Grace co-star, Gary Oldman, in 1990, at the age of twenty.
+The couple later divorced.
+Uma married her Gattaca co-star Ethan Hawke in 1998.
 The couple had two children, Maya Ray and Levon Roan, before divorcing in 2004.
 Thurman now lives in New York City with her children.
 She also has a daughter with French financier Arpad Busson, with whom she had an on-again off-again relationship from between 2009 and 2014.

 Uma Thurman has served as the namesake for two unlikely entities: a song by Fall Out Boy and a new species of fringe-toed lizards (Uma thurmanae).
 And in June, 2018, Thurman was reportedly attempting to attain Swedish citizenship, receiving help from no less than Thomas Bodström, the former Swedish Minister for Justice.